Culture & People: Find old Europe in Argentina!

 Only a few countries in the world offer such a broad variety of wide landscapes as you will encounter in Argentina!
 A vast stretch of 3.700 km separates the most Northern from the most Southern Argentine city.

-Music: Is tango the first thing that comes into your mind?
+Music: Is tango the first thing that comes to your mind?

-Tango, the melancholic music, originally born 100 years ago in the poor districts of Buenos Aires, has been brought to worldwide reputation by Argentine tango stars like Carlos Gardel and Astor Piazolla.
-Still today, tango is present, especially in Buenos Aires.
+Tango, the melancholic music, originally born 100 years ago in the poor districts of Buenos Aires, has been brought to worldwide reputation by Argentine tango stars like Carlos Gardel and Astor Piazzolla.
+Today, tango is still present, especially in Buenos Aires.

 However, it’s not only the tango that shapes Argentine music culture.
 At parties, people move their hips to the country’s own “Cuartetto” or “Cumbia“-beats.
 Jovial and poetic folklore music is played and accompanied by traditional dance steps in typical “Peñas“.
 Local rock and pop groups and of course tunes from all over the world dominate the daily radio program.